The Mosin-Nagant Rifle Book Review

 It saw combat in the Russo-Japanese War, a conflict considered by some to be the first “modern” war and a glimpse of what would come in World War I.

-The Mosin-Nagant put down the 1905 revolution and then served Russian troops in World War I. The same rifles were used by and against Bolsheviks in the 1917 revolution.
+The Mosin-Nagant put down the 1905 Russian Revolution and then served Russian troops during World War I. The same rifles were used by and against Bolsheviks in the 1917 Russian Revolution.
 Later it is used on both sides in battles with the White Army, during the Kronstadt Mutiny and throughout the invasion of Crimea.

-The rifle is used to help start World War II with the Soviet Union and German invasions of Poland, invade Finland in the Winter War and to defend Mother Russia from its former ally when the Nazis invade.
+The rifle is used to help start World War II with the Soviet Union and German invasions of Poland, invade Finland in the Winter War and to defend Mother Russia from its former ally when the Nazis invaded in Operation Barbarossa.

-Though many considered Russia to be a second-rate military power when the gun was developed, most states considered the country to be a formidable opponent based on the sheer number of troops it could muster.
+Though many considered the Russian Empire to be a second-rate military power when the gun was developed, most states considered the country to be a formidable opponent based on the sheer number of troops it could muster.
+Quantity is a quality all of its own.

 Across all those years and in the hands of so many soldiers, each rifle tells a unique story.
 Yet, most of them can be obtained at a reasonable price.